widoz/sz-post-bar-info/README.md

-sz-post-bar-info
+Post Bar Info
 ================

-Admin Bar post info
+Information about post on admin bar